Iman/websocket-chat-application/README.md

 An overview of the application's file structure, highlighting the backend, frontend, and Docker configurations.

-## Prerequisites

-List of required tools and dependencies, such as Python, Node.js, Docker, and .NET SDK.

-## Backend Setup (FastAPI)

-### Install Dependencies

-Instructions for installing FastAPI and other necessary packages.

-### Run the FastAPI Server

-Guide to start the backend server and verify it’s running.

-### WebSocket Endpoints

-Description of the WebSocket endpoints and their roles in the application.

-### Broadcasting Messages

-Explanation of how the backend handles message broadcasting to all connected clients.

-## Frontend Setup (React)

-### Install Dependencies

-Guide for setting up and installing dependencies for the React frontend.

-### Run the React Application

-Instructions to start the frontend application and access it in a web browser.

-### WebSocket Client Logic

-Overview of the WebSocket client logic implemented in the React frontend.

-## C# (.NET) WebSocket Client in Docker

-### Dockerfile Configuration

-Description of the Dockerfile used to containerize the C# WebSocket client.

-### Building and Running the Docker Container

-Steps to build and run the Docker container for the C# client.

-### Connecting with a Client ID

-Instructions on how the Dockerized client connects to the WebSocket server using a unique Client ID.

-## Docker Setup for FastAPI

-### Build the Docker Image

-Guide for building a Docker image for the FastAPI backend.

-### Run the Docker Container

-Instructions to start the FastAPI server in a Docker container.

-## Integrating the Frontend and Backend

-### Initial API Call for Client ID

-Explanation of the initial API call to obtain a Client ID for each connected client.

-### Using the Client ID in WebSocket Connections

-How the Client ID is used to establish WebSocket connections and identify clients.

-## References and Further Reading

-List of resources for further exploration on WebSocket, FastAPI, and real-time communication.

----

 ```shell
 root/
 ├── .venv/                    # Virtual environment for Python dependencies